negativetwelve/react-native-lookback/readme.md

 // Track exiting a custom view.
 Lookback.exitedView('my-view');

-// Check if Lookback is recording Lookback.getIsRecording().then((isRecording) => {
+// Check if Lookback is recording.
+Lookback.getIsRecording().then((isRecording) => {
-  // isRecording is true if lookback is recording, false if not });
+  // isRecording is true if lookback is recording, false if not.
+});
 ```